Teri Byrne: Personal life

 Byrne grew up in Atlanta and spent a lot of time in the stables in which her father raised Arabian horses.
 She devoted much of her time to speaking out against cruelty to animals and the inhumane treatment of greyhounds and saddlebred horses.
 Byrne later graduated from Arizona State University with Honors in Communication.

-Byrne lives in Charlotte, North Carolina.
-For the last nine years, she has worked for the University of Phoenix: two years in Atlanta as Enrollment Manager, then three years in Augusta, Georgia as director of enrollment before becoming regional director of enrollment for the Southeast region.

-Byrne still loves animals and enjoys spending time with her Belgian Draft Horse, a rescue.
-She believes very strongly in healthy living, and is a vegetarian and a yoga enthusiast.
-Teri still occasionally does personal appearances with the Nitro Girls.
+Byrne lives in Charlotte, North Carolina where she works at a college as the Campus President.